Mxm40b/linux-for-beginners/README.md

 How cpus and gpus work.

-Differences between windows and linux.
+Differences between windows and linux: advantages of switching to linux.

 How linux builds on that physical foundation to offer a useable kernel.